Raynes/octopress-blog/source/_posts/2013-08-05-los-angeles.markdown

 I don't know what the future has in store for me.
 Most people don't.
 I think Los Angeles and my current choices are good for me, and I'm excited to see what happens in the next six months and beyond.
-I'm Raynes, and that's my life.
+I'm Raynes, and that's my life now.